- Convergence insufficiency is a common childhood eye condition.

 What is Convergence Insufficiency?

 Convergence insufficiency (CI) is a common eye disorder in which your eyes don’t work together to focus on objects in your near vision.
-While one eye is focused, the other is turned outward, resulting in double or blurry vision.
+While one eye focuses, the other turns outward, resulting in double or blurry vision.

-Eye muscles and nerves need to coordinate to look inward (converge) and focus on an object up close.
+Eye muscles and nerves must coordinate to look inward (converge) and focus on an object up close.
 When something interrupts this process, misalignment occurs and disrupts vision.

 Convergence insufficiency is a binocular vision disorder that typically starts in childhood.
-One out of every 20 children has the condition.
-It can also occur after a brain injury or concussion.
-An estimated 2 to 13 percent of people in the United States live with CI, but the condition is often undiagnosed.1
+An estimated 2 to 13 percent of people in the U.S. live with CI, but the condition is often undiagnosed.1

 Symptoms of Convergence Insufficiency

 Symptomatic convergence insufficiency disrupts focus on close-up objects.
-It can interfere with near-vision activities, such as reading, writing, and looking at a smartphone.
-It is not associated with distance vision disturbances.
+It can interfere with near-vision activities, such as:

 Double vision and blurred vision are the most common side effects of CI, but other symptoms may be present, including: